Back to Blog

 Performance Issues

 This is Wix's Achilles heel.
 The platform loads a heavy JavaScript runtime regardless of how simple your site is.
-Typical PageSpeed scores land between 35-55 on mobile.
+Typical mobile PageSpeed scores land between 35–55 — well below Google's "good" threshold.

-Google has said page speed is a ranking factor.
-Your visitors experience it as sluggishness.
+Google has said page speed is a ranking factor, and Core Web Vitals are baked into 2026 search ranking.
+Your visitors experience the slowness as sluggishness.
 Neither is good for business.

 The "Wix Look"